ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 ## Technical specifications for vRealize Operations and Log Insight
 {: #vrops_overview-specs}

-For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 The following components are ordered and included in the vRealize Operations and Log Insight service:
 * VMware vRealize Operations (vROps) 8.2
 * VMware vRealize Log Insight (vRLI) 8.2

-For information about the design, requirements, and preconfigured management packs, see [Operations management architecture overview](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-arch).
+For more information about the design, requirements, and preconfigured management packs, see [Operations management architecture overview](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-arch).

 ## Considerations when you delete vRealize Operations and Log Insight
 {: #vrops_overview-remove}

 Review the following considerations before you delete the service:

 * Only the virtual machines (VMs) that were deployed during the initial installation of vRealize Operations and Log Insight are deleted.
-Any node that is deployed after the installation will not be cleaned up.
+Any node that is deployed after the installation is not cleaned up.
+* Before you delete the service, you must remove any personal VMs from storage deployed with this service. vRealize Operations and Log Insight only orders personal VMs if it’s not vSAN.
-* The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of vRealize Operations and Log Insight will be deleted.
-The VMs that you deployed on VXLAN will lose connectivity after starting the deletion of vRealize Operations and Log Insight.
+* The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of vRealize Operations and Log Insight is deleted.
+The VMs that you deployed on VXLAN lose connectivity after the deletion of vRealize Operations and Log Insight begins.
 * If you delete vRealize Operations and Log Insight, you need to remove the Syslog Server from the NSX Manager and the NSX Controller manually.
-* You might need to manually remove the unused DNS entries in the Active Directory™.
+* If you installed the vRealize Operations and Log Insight service before VMware Solutions v4.0 and you then delete that service, you must manually remove the DNS entries.
+For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-remove-DNS-entries).

 ### Removing the Syslog Server from the NSX Manager
 {: #vrops_overview-remove-nsx-manager}